LINGUAE CELTICAE

 Volume 23: Inbhirnis & Taobh Loch Nis (Inverness & Loch Ness-side)

-Gaelic has had a long history in the northern part of the Great Glen and its communities between Fort Augustus and Inverness.
-The "Highland Capital" and the district around Loch Ness has experienced a decline of Gaelic speaking similar to many other parts of the once Gaidhealtachd.
+This volume is concerned with the modern history of Gaelic in the northern part of the Great Glen and its communities between Fort Augustus and Inverness.
+The “Highland Capital” and the district around Loch Ness has experienced a decline of Gaelic speaking like many other parts of the once Gaidheal-tachd.
 But within the last few decades Inverness has been at the forefront of many positive developments connected with Gaelic including early provision of Gaelic medium education.
 Commendable efforts to support the language in the town and its surrounding district have been done but there is still scope for considerable improvement.
 This includes more intensive second language teaching in primary and secondary schools and a more positive attitude concerning the usage and visibility of the language in public space and official proceedings.

-The second edition of this report can be downloaded here (753 KB) in pdf format.
+The third edition of this report can be downloaded here (1.607 KB) in pdf format.

 Srath Farair (Strathfarrar) in the western hinterland of Inbhirnis (Inverness)